wmutschl/pruned-skewed-kalman-paper/README.md

 ```matlab
 dynare ireland2004_bayes_7_mode_gaussian
 ```
-Runtime: 35 minutes on MacBook.
+Runtime: 35 minutes on MacBook, 33 minutes on Linux server.

 #### Task Bayes 8: Bayesian mode estimation of CSN model
 Estimate the mode of the CSN model with numerical optimization using the PSKF to compute the likelihood.